They've already built the bunker

 I have seen speculation online that the tunnel also runs to the Pentagon.
 Maybe, but I don't see evidence of it.
 Certainly, the Pentagon was gut renovated between 1998 and 2011—in addition to the total rebuild of the section destroyed during 9/11.
 If a shaft similar to the one built at the Naval Observatory was constructed, it could have been concealed in the renovation, even occurring under the existing building itself.
 This is pure speculation.

 Does the tunnel contain a full size train system that allows VIPs to move around DC during a nuclear war, like Moscow's Metro-2?
-No, of course not, this is a Bush-era project.
+No, of course not, this was funded by the Bush Administration.
 It's Bus Rapid Transit.

 Per the GSA rep's comments from 2010 and Trump's from 2026, I believe that whatever continuity of operations work is being done as part of the ballroom project, it has been planned since 2001.

-If I were a journalist investigating this, I would instead ask the following: did Trump's decision to build the ballroom trigger this long-awaited phase of the project, or did the military's talk Trump into building a ballroom so they could complete their security facility?
+If I were a journalist investigating this, I would instead ask the following: did Trump's decision to build the ballroom trigger this long-awaited phase of the project, or did the military talk Trump into building a ballroom so they could complete their security facility?
 If it is the latter, they got the same outcome as all the other people who have tried to use Trump to advance their agenda.
 After decades of work and going to extraordinary lengths to draw as little attention to the sensitive project, the President can't stop talking about it.
-The Navy has a ship that leaks from the top—and the leaks will only get bigger when aerial imagery reveals what's at the bottom of that hole.
+The Navy has a ship that leaks from the top—and the leaks will only get bigger as more imagery comes out.

 Oh, and by the way, who built all the tunnel and Big Dig work?
 Well, it was a joint venture between two contractors with extensive experience in heavy infrastructure, secure facilities, and major historic renovations: Kiewit Corporation and the construction manager for the ballroom, Clark Construction.